 When is the best time to see the northern lights in Finland

 The best time to see the northern lights in Finland is between the months of September and April.
 You can see the dancing light show on up to 200 clear nights during this period.
 Statistically speaking, March is a great month to see the aurora borealis, which is why I picked this month for my trip.

 To get a better insight on whether the Lapland northern lights will be visible when you take the trip, check out the northern lights Finland forecast.

-Lapland, home of the big man himself – Santa – is located in northern Finland, deep inside the artic circle, and is one of the best places to see the Finland aurora.
+Lapland, the home of the big man himself – Santa – is located in northern Finland, deep inside the artic circle.
+It is one of the best places to see the Finland aurora.
 It is around 850km from the capital city of Finland, Helsinki.

 Lapland is also home to many, many reindeer.
 So many, in fact, that they roughly equal that of the people in Lapland (which is approximately 180,000).